-Our schools are aware that off-rolling is unlawful.
-Ofsted defines off-rolling as:
+'Off-rolling' is a form of gaming and occurs where a school makes the decision, in the interests of the school and not the pupil, to:

-"The practice of removing a pupil from the school roll without a formal, permanent exclusion or by encouraging a parent to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the pupil."
+- Remove a pupil from the school roll without a formal, permanent exclusion, or - Encourage a parent/carer to remove their child from the school roll, or - Encourage a sixth-form student not to continue with their course of study, or - Retain a pupil on the school roll but does not allow them to attend the school normally, without a formal permanent exclusion or suspension

-Trust schools will not suspend or exclude pupils unlawfully by directing them off site, or not allowing pupils to attend school:
+Accordingly, we will not suspend or exclude a pupil unlawfully by telling or forcing them to leave, or not allowing them to attend school without following the statutory procedure contained in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, or formally recording the event.

+Any suspension or exclusion will be made on disciplinary grounds (a breach of behaviour policy/procedures), and will not be made:

-- Without following the statutory procedure, contained in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, or formally recording the event, e.g. sending them home to 'cool off' - Because they have special educational needs and/or a disability (SEND) that the school feels unable to support - Due to poor academic performance - Because they haven't met a specific condition, such as attending a reintegration meeting - By exerting undue influence on a parent to encourage them to remove their child from the school
+- Because a pupil has special educational needs and/or a disability (SEND) that the school feels unable to support, or - Due to a pupil's poor academic performance, or - Because the pupil hasn't met a specific condition, such as attending a reintegration meeting - If any pupil is suspended or excluded on the above grounds, this will also be considered as 'off-rolling'.